Evaluating Preschool Children’s Fruit and Vegetable Preference, Knowledge and Consumption

 Conclusions: Obtaining input from both parent and child framed in a behavioral theory provides a more accurate understanding of the food environment necessary for interventions.
 The coding of F & V tray waste provides an objective measure of F & V consumption.

-American Alliance of Health, Physical Education, Recreation and Dance Annual Conference (AAHPERD)
+American Alliance for Health, Physical Education, Recreation and Dance Annual Conference (AAHPHERD)

-Hansen, Andrew, Moya L. Alfonso, Robert L. Vogel, John S. Luque, Jen Nickelson, Amy A. Hackney.
+Hansen, Andrew R., Moya L. Alfonso, Robert L. Vogel, John S. Luque, Jen Nickelson, Amy A. Hackney.

 "Evaluating Preschool Children’s Fruit and Vegetable Preference, Knowledge and Consumption."